notqmail/notqmail/INSTALL.maildir.md

 1. The trouble with mbox

-The mbox format---the format of ~user/Mailbox, understood by BSD Mail and lots of other MUAs---is inherently unreliable.
+The mbox format -- the format of ~user/Mailbox, understood by BSD Mail and lots of other MUAs -- is inherently unreliable.

 Think about it: what happens if the system crashes while a program is appending a new message to ~user/Mailbox?
 The message will be truncated.